rundsk/dsk/README.md

 ## Abstract

-Design System Kit is a tool in the sprit of Storybook and Styleguidist.
+Using Design System Kit (DSK) you quickly organize components into a browsable and live-searchable component library.

-Component design definitions are organized in simple directories.
-Adding documentation is as easy as adding a Markdown formatted file to a component's directory.
+Hirachies between components are created using plain simple directories.
+Adding documentation is as easy as dropping a Markdown formatted file into such a directory.

 ## Status